eknwoye/UK-Local-Media-And-News-Issues-/README.md

 Here's a Perl 5.x script that does the following:

-Scrapes a list of UK regional news sites and associated Facebook pages.
+1. Scrapes a list of UK regional news sites and associated Facebook pages.

-Uses LWP::UserAgent, Mojo::DOM, and Text::CSV for scraping and CSV generation.
+2. Uses LWP::UserAgent, Mojo::DOM, and Text::CSV for scraping and CSV generation.

-Extracts content matching political topics using regex key terms.
+3. Extracts content matching political topics using regex key terms.

-Saves data to a searchable uklocalmedianews.csv.
+4. Saves data to a searchable 'uklocalmedianews.csv'.

 Includes:

-CLI Search Tool.
+A. CLI Search Tool.

-A simple Mojolicious Web Viewer.
+B. A simple Mojolicious Web Viewer.

 ✅ Usage Instructions